needle-mirror/com.unity.netcode/Documentation~/network-connection.md

 > [!NOTE]
 > Regardless of how you choose to connect to the server, we strongly recommend ensuring `Application.runInBackground` is `true` while connected.
-> You can do so by a) setting `Application.runInBackground = true;` directly, or b) project-wide via "Project Settings > Player > Resolution and Presentation".
+> You can do so by setting `Application.runInBackground = true;` directly, or setting it project-wide via **Project Settings** > **Player** > **Resolution and Presentation**.
-> If you don't, your multiplayer will stall (and likely disconnect) if and when the application loses focus (e.g. by the player tabbing out), as netcode will be unable to tick.
+> If you don't, your multiplayer game will stall (and likely disconnect) if and when the application loses focus (for example, by the player tabbing out), as netcode will be unable to tick.
 > The server should likely always have this enabled.
 > We provide error warnings for both via `WarnAboutApplicationRunInBackground`.

 ### Manually listen or connect

 To establish a connection, you must get the [NetworkStreamDriver](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.NetworkStreamDriver.html) singleton (present on both client and server worlds) and then call either `Connect` or `Listen` on it.

+Refer to the [DOTS samples repository](https://github.com/Unity-Technologies/EntityComponentSystemSamples/blob/master/NetcodeSamples/Assets/Samples/HelloNetcode/1_Basics/01_BootstrapAndFrontend/Frontend/Frontend.cs#L80) for example code that covers manually listening and connecting.

 ### Using the `AutoConnectPort`